kshaffer/courses/materials/as4-unit2modeVideos.md

 - lydian (do re mi fi sol la ti do)
 - mixolydian (do re mi fa sol la te do)

 Please practice with an instrument, but record yourself singing without the aid of an instrument.
 You can perform in any key that is comfortable for your range.
-All non-diatonic collections can be found on the [Analyzying atonal music resource](http://kris.shaffermusic.com/musicianship/atonal.html).
+All non-diatonic collections can be found on the [Analyzying atonal music resource](http://openmusictheory.com/atonal.html).

 To record and submit these videos, do the following:

 - Practice the scales/collections above (only the measure numbers listed)
 - Video yourself performing the passages, according to the instructions above
 - Name those videos "YOURLASTNAME - name of collection".
 (You can also perform them in a single video.)
-- Upload video(s) to your submissions folder on Google Drive
+- Upload video(s) to Google Drive and put them in a single folder named "YOURLASTNAME – modes and cells"

-These are due *perfect or nearly so* by the end of Unit II (week 15).
-However, please do your best to submit at least a first attempt by **Tuesday, April 1.** This will ensure that you have time to seek help or revise your videos if necessary.
-Please see me during office hours if you are having difficulty.
+- Share that folder with your instructor

+Submit at least five of these (your choice) by the beginning of class on Wednesday/Thursday, March 18/19.
+Then submit the rest (along with any redos necessary) by Monday/Tuesday, April 6/7.

+All videos most be submitted and must be performed *perfectly or nearly so* by the beginning of class on Monday/Tuesday, April 6/7. *Only videos submitted on time will be allowed a (single) reassessment opportunity.*